 • Press Join this device to Azure Active Directory.

-• Enter your mail address and press Next, on next screen you have to enter your password.
+• Enter your email address and press Next, on next screen you have to enter your password.

 • Once you are done with the wizard you should restart your computer.
-It should now work to logon with your company credentials.
+Log in with your company credential should now work.

-• The Azure administrator have to accept that users can join their devices to the Azure AD.
+• The Azure administrator have to accept that users can link their devices to the Azure AD.

 • The process to join Azure AD may look different depending on your Windows 10 version.

-• Make sure you have an internet connection while joining the computer to Azure AD.
+• Make sure you have an internet connection while linking the computer to Azure AD.